omniprime/100-days-of-code/log.md

 **Today's Progress**: The basic layout of the wikipedia page for FCC is done.
 Made the search <input> pulse as a circle until focused.
 Reverts when blured and goes back to pulsing.

 **Thoughts:**  Took a little longer than I thought it would to make that simple animation.
 I am still very unpracticed.
 A long way to go to get where I do not need to look things up constantly.
 Happy with the progress, but I need to dedicate more time to this so I can grow more.

+### Day 64: March 9th, 2017

+**Today's Progress**: Some jQuery youtube lessons and got the look of my Wikipedia viewer page done.

+**Thoughts:**  So far, I am a bit overwhelmed by the MediaWiki API.
+There is a lot in there that I just do not understand yet.
+So much of my knowledge has been quick research and not enough step by step growth.
+I am going to try and spend some time reading the tutorial tomorrow to get a better grasp of what I will need to do to pull the search info I need for the viewer page.
+Hoping to have a breakthrough with this one by the end of the weekend.
+Just need to focus.